-These teams train and compete with other Unified Sports teams in 20 sports – aquatics, artistic gymnastics, badminton, basketball, bocce, bowling, cycling, figure ice skating, flag football, floor hockey, golf, long distance running, powerlifting, rhythmic gymnastics, sailing, soccer, softball, table tennis, tennis and volleyball.
+These teams train and compete with other Unified Sports teams in 24 sports – alpine skiing/snowboarding, aquatics, athletics, artistic gymnastics, badminton, basketball, bocce, bowling, cycling, equestrian, figure/speed ice skating, flag football, floor hockey, golf, long distance running/walking, powerlifting, rhythmic gymnastics, sailing, soccer, softball, table tennis, tennis and volleyball.
 Unified Sports furthers Special Olympics Georgia’s commitment to foster inclusion into school and community sports programs.

 Mail your completed form to: